Blendify/blender-manual/trunk/blender_docs/manual/render/output/metadata.rst

    Includes the filename of the blend-file.
 Marker
    Includes the name of the last marker.
-Seq.
-Strip
+Sequence Strip
    Includes the name of the foreground sequence strip.

 .. rubric:: Sequencer

 Strip Metadata
-   Use metadata from the strips in the sequencer.
+   Use metadata from the strips in the Sequencer.